MiDataInt/mdi-apps-framework/docs/asynchronous.md

 slower than others.
-Very slow processes can cause a significant performance degradation because R, and thus your Shiny web server, are 'single-threaded'.
+Very slow processes can cause a significant performance degradation because R, and thus your Shiny web server, are single-threaded.
 This means that when your server is performing a slow process, no other requests can be fulfilled and pages will appear to hang.
 This is especially problematic for multi-user